spideruci/morpheus-backend/README.md

 ### db

-After coverage data has been obtained we can create a database out of all the data to make querying easier: `matrix db ./historical-data-json/ ./jpacman-history.sqlite`
+After coverage data has been obtained we can create a database out of all the data to make querying easier:
+- `matrix db --all ./historical-data-json/ ./history.sqlite`
+- `matrix db --project ./historical-data-json/jpacman-framework/ ./history-jpacman-framework.sqlite`

 ### extract

 Turning the database into static json files

-`matrix extract ./jpacman-history.sqlite ./history-static/`
+`matrix extract ./history-jpacman-framework.sqlite ./history-static/`

 ### server

-`matrix server ./jpacman-history.sqlite --port 8080 --host 127.0.0.1`
+`matrix server ./history-jpacman-framework.sqlite --port 8080 --host 127.0.0.1`